 Working from home is still a job.
 It can and will still burn you out, and it can absolutely make your chronic condition or disability worse via stress or daily labor.
 This means that it’s critical to anticipate your daily needs and make a game plan to address them.

-For me, daily needs include: food, hydration, pain control, temperature control, and sensory/emotional regulation.
+For me, daily needs for working with a chronic illness include: food, hydration, pain control, temperature control, and sensory/emotional regulation.
 I’m terrible at remembering to eat and drink, particularly if my nausea is acting up or my appetite is weird.
 Working makes it easier to forget or dismiss these needs, so I make sure I have quick, accessible snacks or nutrients.
 I keep smoothies or protein shakes in the fridge, a bag of trail mix on my desk, and so on, and so forth.

 For pain control, I know that my thoracic nerve pain acts up after sitting in a chair for a while.
 I keep microwaveable heat packs in easy reach.
 Typing usually makes my CRPS pain worse, since I have the disease in my right (dominant) hand, so I schedule work items to have frequent breaks between periods of typing.